 Or instead, simple flash compensation works too.
 I routinely start near +1 EV indoors with TTL BL flash.
 Or, compensation is possibly not always needed if using Spot with camera M mode as above.

 Did I mention that Flash Compensation is how we control TTL flash?
-Watch results, and just do what you see you need to do, to get the result you want.
+Watch the results, and just do what you see you need to do, to get the result you want.

 No matter which P, S, A, or M camera mode you select, TTL flash is always still automatic flash exposure (even with camera M mode).
 TTL flash automatically chooses the appropriate flash power level for whatever aperture you set, regardless of how you selected it.
 Camera M or A modes are very popular for flash indoors, but let's discuss why.